talrub/jacobian-aware-test-time-adaptation/README.md

-# On the Role of the Jacobian in Mamba’s Adversarial Robustness
+# Jacobian-Aware Test-Time Adaptation: Antidotes for Adversarially Robust Mamba Models

-This repository supports the NeurIPS 2025 anonymous submission:
+This repository contains the code for the M.Sc. thesis:
-**"On the Role of the Jacobian in Mamba’s Adversarial Robustness"**
+**"Jacobian-Aware Test-Time Adaptation: Antidotes for Adversarially Robust Mamba Models"**, Tal Rubinstein, Tel Aviv University, 2026.

 We study the impact of **Jacobian Regularization (JR)** on adversarial robustness in **State Space Models (SSMs)**, including both SSMs (S4, DSS, S5, Mamba) and the **VMamba-T** architecture.
 Our experiments span **CIFAR-10**, **Tiny-ImageNet**, and **ImageNet**, where we evaluate robustness to **PGD-10** and **AutoAttack (AA)**, as well as **ImageNet-A**, **ImageNet-R**, and **ImageNet-S**, where we report standard accuracy under distribution shifts.
 All evaluations include test-time adaptation (TTA) via the **MEMO** method, with and without JR.